KristenJZ/KristenJZ.github.io/content/en/research/_index.md

 ## Topic 3: Social Media, Algorithms, and Public Opinions

-[2] **Zhang, J.**, Zhang, D., Curry, A. (Under Review). ”Lower Status, More Pessimism?
+[2] **Zhang, J.**, Zhang, D., Curry, A. (Accepted). ”Lower Status, More Pessimism?
 Examining public emotions and sentiments in neighborhood crime and safety discussions on Nextdoor.” *ICA 2024*.

 [1] **Zhang, J.** (Oct 2020).
 "News-find-me perception and news consumption behavior in an algorithmic environment: an empirical study on algorithmic involvement in China." *Conference paper presented at the 2020 International Communication Association (ICA) – Post Conference: International New Media Forum, Shanghai, China.* {[pdf](https://kristenjz.com/file/ICApost2020_NewMedia.pdf)}